It happens to all of us. You see a photo of yourself or your reflection in a store window and don’t like what you see.

 Carrie Dennett, MPH, RDN, is a Pacific Northwest-based registered dietitian nutritionist, journalist, intuitive eating counselor, author, and speaker.
 Her superpowers include busting nutrition myths and empowering women to feel better in their bodies and make food choices that support pleasure, nutrition and health.
 This post is for informational purposes only and does not constitute individualized nutrition or medical advice.

 Seeking 1-on-1 nutrition counseling?
-Learn more about her Food & Body, IBS management, and nutrition counseling programs, and book a free intro call to see if the program is a good fit, and if we’re a good fit!
+Learn more about her Food & Body, IBS management, and nutrition counseling programs, and book an intro call to see if the program is a good fit, and if we’re a good fit!

 Want exclusive content on nutrition, health, diet culture and more, plus critiques of nutrition and health journalism?
 Subscribe to my Food Noise newsletter! 📣